HiSPARC/maintenance/known-issues.rst

 To many logs
 ^^^^^^^^^^^^

-:First Sign: Nagios warning about Disc Space.
+:First Sign: Issue with remaining Disc Space.
-:Nagios: **Drive Space**
+:Topic: **Drive Space**
 :Determination:
     * Look in :code:`hisparc/persistent/logs/`.
     * Check the size of the src directory by right-clicking on it and